weezy20/cypher/README.md

 a pattern such as `WQL` twice in a sentence, you can estimate that the key's length might be 3.
 Another step is frequency analysis where you can exploit the uneven distribution of letters in the language.
 The letter E is the most common letter in the English language so if your cipher text has a lot of X's, chances are that X corresponds to E. Using a combination of these techniques and enough computational power, one may easily crack a Vigenère cipher.

+## Usage
+On a successful run, with default values, you should see only the Vigenère function output.
+You can pass in your own data and key to use in the Vigenère cipher.
+`cargo run -- --key <your key> <data to encrypt>`.
+Key and Data are both optional, the defaults will be used if not provided.
+Checking is done using assertion macros so you need not pinch your eyeballs to check each character for correct decryption.

+### Options
+- `-k`/`--key` : Provide your own Vigenère key
+- `t`/`--trace`: Turn on rust stacktracing